3.16 Francis A. Countway Library of Medicine

 - Overdue fines are 50 cents per day up to a maximum $28 per item.
 Failure to respond to a recall request will result in fines of $2 per day.
 A replacement fee of $120 and a $35 processing fee will be added to the overdue fine if a book is lost.
 Replacement copies of lost books may be accepted at the discretion of Library staff.
 A $35 fee will be charged for processing of the replacement copy.

 Self-service copy machines are located on floors L1 and 1.
 Scanners are available on the 1st floor and L2.
-Crimson Cash (See Section 8.07) from the user’s Harvard ID may be used to make copies, or copy cards may be purchased from a vending machine on the first floor.
+Crimson Cash (See Section 8.07) from the user’s Harvard ID may be used to pay for the copies or a card can be borrowed from the front desk and you will be charged for the number of copies made.

 Countway Center for the History of Medicine and Warren Anatomical Museum